-Two Women Worked To Erase $1.5M Of Strangers’ Medical Debt
+Two Women Worked To Erase $1.5 Million Of Strangers’ Medical Debt

 The New York Health Act is a bill that would finally bring universal healthcare to people living in the state, and plenty of people have been campaigning in favor of passing it.
 While most are waiting patiently for a decision, others have taken matters into their own hands.

 Judith Jones and Carolyn Kenyon are two New Yorkers who aren’t prepared to wait for the bills to be passed to help people.
-The two women, 80 and 70 years old respectively, rallied their friends and neighbors behind them to put in a very good deed just before Christmas, according to Jezebel.
+The two women, 80- and 70-years-old respectively, rallied their friends and neighbors behind them to put in a very good deed just before Christmas, according to Jezebel.

 The cause on the receiving end of their good deed?
 R.I.P.
 Medical Debt.
 The organization helps to pay off people’s medical debts by buying these debts and then forgiving them.
 Jones and Kenyon worked hard to help raise funds for the organization, and with their donation of $12,500, R.I.P.
 Medical Debt was able to buy up a whopping $1.5 million worth of overdue medical bills to forgive, paying approximately half a penny on the dollar.